 Under its macabre wrapping paper Nightmare is a beautifully animated stop-motion film, that boasts catchy songs, and surprisingly deft character work.
-While it may seem a little gloomy for the most wonderful time of the year if you cut this movie open it would bleed tinsel and baubles.
+While it may seem a little gloomy for the most wonderful time of the year, if you cut this animated movie open, it would bleed tinsel and baubles.

 Like A Christmas Carol and It’s A Wonderful Life, Nightmare is ultimately about not knowing what you’ve got until it’s gone.
 Stop-motion, monsters, and a skeleton grappling with a mid-life crisis what more could you want?